 Fortunately, the major tourist destinations in Peru have become more and more familiar with vegetarianism and veganism, and restaurants that cater to those who don’t eat animals and animal products have sprung up all over, especially in the capital city, Lima, and Cusco.
 Not to mention, Sam Corporations has devised a unique list of characteristic vegetarian and vegan restaurants throughout Peru that one can enjoy during their custom Peru luxury tour.
 Below are a few examples of restaurants and local markets:

 As the metropolitan capital of Peru, Lima has numerous restaurants that cater specifically to vegetarian and vegan diets.
 One of the pioneering plant based restaurants in Peru, Raw Cafe has become a stylish spot for vegan Peruvian food (it even has a variety of raw vegan plates!).
 From breakfast to dinner, you can fill up with colorful and nutrient-dense bowls, wraps, and smoothies.
-Raw Cafe is located in Miraflores.

 Located in the heart of Miraflores, Veda Restaurant is a dream come true for foodies who avoid animal products, gluten, and added sugars.
 Vegan paella, tofu stir fry, mushroom ceviche, and causa (a veganized Peruvian potato dish) are standouts, just be sure to leave room for the moist chocolate cake!
 As opposed to Raw Cafe, Veda is slightly more upscale.

 Eating Vegetarian in Top Ranked Restaurants in Lima

 Lima is home to numerous world ranked restaurants, such as Central, Kjolle, and Maido.
 Sam Corporations can help you request a tasting menu that best suits your dietary preferences so that you can still enjoy an exceptional culinary experience.